-Original news piece from January 2020, now updated October 2020
+Original news piece from January and October 2020, now updated 28 April 2021

-Asus announced in Jan 2020 at the CES event a specific gaming equivalent in their popular ROG Swift series – the ROG Swift PG32UQX, the “World’s first Mini LED Gaming Monitor”.
-This screen will offer a 32″ IPS-type panel with 3840 x 2160 resolution, and a slightly boosted refresh rate of 144Hz.
+Asus announced all the way back in Jan 2020 at the CES event a top end gaming display in their popular ROG Swift series – the ROG Swift PG32UQX, the “World’s first Mini LED Gaming Monitor”.
+This screen will offer a 32″ IPS-type panel with 3840 x 2160 “4K” resolution combined with a refresh rate of 144Hz.
 It also features a Native G-sync hardware module with G-sync Ultimate certification, a Mini LED backlight with 1152 dimming zones, HDR 1400 certification and a range of other top end features.

 This will be Asus’ first gaming monitor to feature VESA DisplayHDR 1400 certification, with the 1,152 zone Mini LED backlight helping to offer high end local dimming support beyond previous FALD backlight options with more zones.
 This includes a peak brightness of 1400 cd/m2 for HDR.
-There is also a wide colour gamut with >90% DCI-P3 coverage offered thanks to the use of Quantum Dot coating, along with a 10-bit colour depth to support HDR content (HDR10 supported).
+There is also a wide colour gamut with 98% DCI-P3 coverage offered thanks to the use of Quantum Dot coating, along with a 10-bit colour depth to support HDR content (HDR10 supported).
 The Mini LED backlight should offer some of the best HDR dimming capabilities and performance currently available in the monitor market.

 Multiple textures on the back of the display, separated by a subtle diagonal chrome strip, signal that this monitor isn’t your average screen.
 An Aura Sync-enabled RGB LED ROG logo lets you coordinate the PG32UQX with your other Aura-enabled components for a fully synchronized battle station.
 And an ROG logo projector in the base of our trademark twisted stand lets you show off your allegiance to the Republic of Gamers or display your own logo using the included blank discs.

-Interestingly some early product pages back in October 2020 on taobao.com lists the screen as having a DisplayPort 1.4 connection AND an HDMI 2.1!
+Interestingly some early product pages back in October 2020 on taobao.com (now dead links) listed the screen as including an HDMI 2.1 connection!
 We initially took this on face value but later had an update direct from Asus confirming that this is NOT included on this screen.
 We are not sure where this error came from at taobao, but that’s what we were told by Asus as a correction to this news piece.
 This has been confirmed wit the final Asus product page in March 2021 as well.

-The latest AU Optronics panel information we had recently in Oct 2020 suggested that the 32″ IPS-type panel being used for this screen was due to go in to mass production in October, and so with a bit of luck we should see this screen available a few months from then, probably around early Q1.
-Taobao have it listed as starting shipment on 8th January 2021.
+The latest AU Optronics panel information we had back in Oct 2020 suggested that the 32″ IPS-type panel being used for this screen was due to go in to mass production that month, and so this should probably be available soon we believe.
+It was briefly listed for pre-order on Asus’ website implying perhaps it will be available more widely soon.